 I suspect I was a bit of an oddity on the train also, as most non-Swedes would probably catch the express.
 Subsequently, I found people quite warm and helpful, giving me instructions along the way.

 There was a woman of about 60 opposite me who looked at me, though, in an odd kind of way.
-Not negative, just confused about why a non-Swedish tourist who wasn’t an eighteen year old backpacker would be catching the suburban route.
+Not negative, just confused about why a non-Swedish tourist who wasn’t an eighteen-year-old backpacker would be catching the suburban route.
 After a moment or so of looking me up and down you could see she has convinced herself I wasn’t a serial killer and gave me a smile.

 At about this time, a middle-aged man with a Middle Eastern complexion (maybe Turkish) came walking through the cabin and dropped a brochure on neighbouring seats.
 The flyer explained that he had two children who both had leukemia and that he was in need of financial assistance.
 It wasn’t the first time I’ve seen people begging, and I’ve wondered how these people have slipped through the Swedish welfare net.
 I’ve seen no obvious evidence, so far, of on the street homelessness related to either mental illness or drug addiction, as we have in Sydney.

-The Swedish woman looked at the brochure with a sneer and further caught my eye with a smile when the bloke said something to me (which I couldn’t understand), and I replied with a “I don’t speak English very well” response.
+The Swedish woman looked at the brochure with a sneer and further caught my eye with a smile when the bloke said something to me (which I couldn’t understand), and I replied with an “I don’t speak English very well” response.

 As you go further and further out of central Stockholm, it gets more and more like Sydney’s Western Suburbs.
 More like any outer suburban area really, as you see more and more working class and non-caucasian faces getting on and off the train.
-You also hit the factory-belt and the countryside pretty quickly.
+You also hit the factory belt and the countryside pretty quickly.

 And it was also then that I really started to feel the warmth of the Swedish sunlight coming through the windows of the train.
 I could also feel it through the window on the aircraft on the flight from Stockholm to Kiruna.

 I noticed, however, that I was welcomed onto the plane with “wilkommen”.
 It’s not the first time I’ve been assumed to be German and I guess it won’t be the last.
-Clearly, I don’t look Swedish in the typical kind of way, and clearly I look like a bit of a tourist, but I never assumed I looked German.
+Clearly, I don’t look Swedish in the typical kind of way, and clearly, I look like a bit of a tourist, but I never assumed I looked German.

 As we made our way towards Kiruna, it occurred to me that, in an Australian context, I was flying to “Western Australia” and that Kiruna was probably Sweden’s answer to “Karratha”.
 As you fly from Stockholm you see the landscape change dramatically, and as you fly into Kiruna you see what is essentially a mining town in the middle of an extremely attractive landscape.